sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ## Lab 8: Conclusion & Next Steps

-Having completed this quickstart you have successfully:
+Having completed this quickstart you have successfully
 - Created Hybrid Table and Bulk Load Data
 - Explore the Data
 - Learned about Unique and Foreign Keys Constraints
 - Learned about hybrid table unique row level locking
-- Learned about consistency and how you can run multi-statement operation in one consistent atomic transaction across both hybrid and standard table types.
+- Learned about consistency and how you can run multi-statement operation in one consistent atomic transaction across both hybrid and standard table types
 - Learned about hybrid querying and how to join standard table and hybrid table
-- Learned that security and governance principles apply similarly to both hybrid and standard tables.
+- Learned that security and governance principles apply similarly to both hybrid and standard tables

 ### Additional References: